TwosHusbandS/Project-127/Installer/Changelogs/V_1_2_0_0_Changelog.md

   * Added Option to import your own AHK File P127 will save and start (instead of the automatic jumpscript)
 * Two different "Repair GTA" Methods.
 Also saving the name of every file we ever modified or added to the GTA V Installation Folder
 * Improved ResetEverything and Uninstall Methods.
+* P127 will know recognize when Rockstar fucked our Files and offer a repair.

 #### Improved UI / UX
 * Improved UI Texts across the board